 “Sometimes I crave pickles.
 Other times I crave the blood of my enemy.
 Weird.”

-Plot-wise, there’s not a lot of places this novel can go, what with a heavily pregnant Charley stuck inside a convent.
+Plot-wise, there are not a lot of places this novel can go what with a heavily pregnant Charley stuck inside a convent.
 So there’s Cookie’s wedding, lots of gross sex, and a heavy dose of evil stepmother realness that requires family therapy sessions.
-There’s literally almost none of the things that made me love this series in the first place: Charley Davidson, the P.I. with strange ghosts hanging around and mysteries to solve.
-Save for one missing person’s case that felt flat and uninspired.
+There are literally almost none of the things that made me love this series in the first place: Charley Davidson, the P.I. with strange ghosts hanging around and mysteries to solve.
+Save for one missing persons case that felt flat and uninspired.

 It seems, for a little while, that we’re building up to a big ending, with a showdown between Charley and Satan, who has escaped hell, but all we really get is 20 pages or so of this excitement and the rest is the other stuff I mentioned.

 Hold on though, because there’s nothing about this giant mess of a book that can’t be fixed with a classic case of amnesia!🙄

-If the next book doesn’t immediately start with an amnesiac Charley wondering why her vag is sore and looking like ground beef because she just has a baby, I’m gonna be calling some bullshit.
+If the next book doesn’t immediately start with an amnesiac Charley wondering why her vag is sore and looking like ground beef because she just has a baby, I’m gonna be calling bullshit on this.